WorkinginLogic/workinginlogic.github.io/README.md

 # WiL

 This repository contains the source code for my personal portfolio website where I plan to showcase my work in music, art, and programming.
-Feel free to explore and get a glimpse of my creative and technical endeavors.

 ## Contents